 A great “Neo-Neapolitan” pizza crust recipe comes from Peter Reinhart’s book American Pie, which I heartily recommend.
 It goes like this:

 1 lb.
-9 ounces (5 cups) all purpose flour
+9 ounces (5 cups) all purpose flour or Italian Type 00 (for bread)

 1 tablespoon sugar or honey